 How DNA Helps Rebuild Ancestral Histories

-This conversational lecture by genealogist Blaine Bettinger will highlight how genetic tools fill the gaps left by missing paper trails, using relatable success stories to show how DNA brings hidden histories to life.
+This conversational lecture by genealogist Blaine Bettinger highlights how genetic tools fill the gaps left by missing paper trails, using relatable success stories to show how DNA brings hidden histories to life.
 Attendees will gain insight into how DNA connects fragmented families and illuminates ancestral roots, offering a fresh perspective on the possibilities of genetic genealogy without diving into technical processes.

 Founded in 1892, the Genealogical Society of Pennsylvania (GSP) is one of the earliest genealogical societies in the United States, among the first to recognize the value of collecting and preserving the vital and personal records of people whose lives comprise much of our American history.
 GSP provides leadership and support in promoting genealogy through education, preservation, and access to Pennsylvania-related genealogical information.